 What is the best road to Hana on the itinerary?

-We believe the Itinerary we have laid out is the best Road to Hana Itinerary, where you will see all the must-see stops along the Hana Highway.
+We believe our itinerary is the best Road to Hana Itinerary, where you will see all the must-see stops along the Hana Highway.

 Twin Falls